swaptacular/swpt_ca_scripts/README.md

 * `peers/` will contain information about your peers, including the content of their `nodeinfo` directories.

-The information contained in those files and directories **is very important** for the proper functioning of your Swaptacular node.
+As you may have guessed, the information contained in these files and directories **is very important** for the proper functioning of your Swaptacular node.
 Therefore, it is probably a good idea to use a version control system (like `git`), and each time you add a new peer, or make other important changes, to commit those changes to your version control servers.

 ## Creating an "info-bundle" file